 A Filipina accused of telling her Swedish boyfriend she was single before they bought a 2.5 million peso property together denies the fraud charge against her.

-Lovely Anne Enad contacted PLN to give her side of the story following our report on the ‘estafa’ charge filed before a court in Lapu-Lapu City.
+Lovely Anne Enad contacted PLN today (Thursday, June 7) to give her side of the story following our report on the ‘estafa’ charge filed against her before a court in Lapu-Lapu City.

 The 34-year-old stressed that she never concealed her marital status from Hans Goran Gunneriusson.
 She said: “He knew I was not yet annulled, he knew this in the first place.
 He was even the one who paid for the annulment because we were planning to get married.”

 She also said that she had been separated from her ex-husband, Felomino Enad, for five years before she met the Swede in 2015.
 “Goran knew all of this, and it was him who filed the annulment.”
-The couple split up after exactly one year together.
+The husband and wife split up after exactly one year together.

 She added that she had all the documents to prove Gunneriusson’s involvement in the annulment, which is still pending.